 In NREM sleep, your body’s heart rate and blood pressure gradually slow down as you sleep.
 In REM sleep, heart rate, blood pressure, and respiration may fluctuate, which is related to changes in sympathetic nervous system activity.
 These changes may promote cardiovascular health.
 [11, 13]

 Insufficient sleep may stress the body, stimulating the release of more cortisol, norepinephrine, and other hormones during the day.
 This is helpful in maintaining blood pressure during the day, but these hormones may keep the body and cardiovascular system from resting at night.
-This may increase the risk for heart disease.
 Studies have shown that sleep deprivation, with four hours of sleep each night, can decrease GABA (an inhibitory neurotransmitter) receptor expression in the hypothalamus.
-This can allow sympathetic excitation of glutamate and angiotensin II, which can increase blood pressure, heart rate, and sympathetic activity.
-These increases may ultimately cause hypertension and impaired cardiovascular function.
+This can allow sympathetic excitation of glutamate and angiotensin II, which can impact blood pressure, heart rate, and sympathetic activity.
+These changes may ultimately impact cardiovascular function.
 [11, 13, 14]

 Sleep may also benefit the body’s microvasculature.
 This includes the smallest capillaries, arterioles, and arteries, which operate in the exchange of nutrients and gasses.
 Disturbances in the autonomous nervous system, metabolism, and inflammation may harm the microvasculature.
 These metabolic and inflammatory changes occur before hypertension and insulin resistance, making poor microvascular function an early marker for both stress-related and metabolic-related cardiovascular disease.

 Studies have shown lower capillary density with both decreased quality and decreased duration of sleep.
-Sleep is important for ensuring microvascular health as well as overall cardiovascular wellness, which may in turn aid in the prevention of chronic disease.
+Sleep is important for ensuring microvascular health as well as overall cardiovascular wellness.

 2. Immune System Activity